rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

 &#56;. **Restart the system** for changes to take effect.

+Skip to the [Build section](#build) if the development host has just a single version of Visual Studio installed.
+Your system is now ready to build.

 ###Step 3- Select a Visual Studio version
-**Skip to step 4 if only one version of Visual Studio is installed in the development host**.

 If more than one version of Visual Studio is installed, the system by default will build the application using the most recent supported version (2012 or 2008).
 To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2012` or `2008`:

     :::yaml